ZHUI/paddlenlp_model_readme/rhymes-ai/Aria/index.md

 -----------
 From transformers>=v4.48, you can also pass image url or local path to the conversation history, and let the chat template handle the rest.
-Chat template will load the image for you and return inputs in `torch.Tensor` which you can pass directly to `model.generate()`.
+Chat template will load the image for you and return inputs in `paddle.Tensor` which you can pass directly to `model.generate()`.

 Here is how to rewrite the above example